 Gambling Venue Zone Current Cap Cap at ratio of 1 Machine: 300 people

 Northern 146 136

 Onslow 62 53

-Lambton 107 6 95
+Lambton 107 1 95

 Central No limits No limits

 Western 73 67

 Southern 116 100

 Eastern 125 114

-- 1.6 Class 4 gaming venues may be established anywhere in the Wellington district, subject to the following restrictions. - All gaming venues must have a full and current on-licence (with a designation) or club liquor licence under the Sale of Liquor Act 1989. - Applicants whose licences were held on 17 October 2001 may have a maximum of either 9 machines, or the number of machines lawfully operated on 23 September 2003, whichever is the higher number. - Applications seeking Ministerial discretion to increase the number of gaming machines at a club venue above 9 will not receive consent. - Applications seeking Ministerial discretion to increase the number of gaming machines at a club, as a result of clubs merging, will receive consent subject to the limits prescribed by the Gambling Act. - Meeting Council application and fee requirements. - Obtaining any necessary resources consents under the Wellington City District Plan or Resource Management Act. - 1.7 TAB venues may be established anywhere in the Wellington District, subject to the provisions of the Wellington City District Plan and meeting application and fee requirements.
-In respect of TAB venues, the Gambling Venues Policy only applies to applications for the establishment of stand-alone Board venues.
-It does not cover the installation of TAB terminals in premises not owned or leased by the TAB (e.g. hotels, bars and clubs).
+1.6 Class 4 gaming venues may be established anywhere in the Wellington district, subject to the following restrictions.

+- All gaming venues must have a full and current on-licence (with a designation) or club liquor licence under the Sale of Liquor Act 1989. - Applicants whose licences were held on 17 October 2001 may have a maximum of either 9 machines, or the number of machines lawfully operated on 23 September 2003, whichever is the higher number. - Applications seeking Ministerial discretion to increase the number of gaming machines at a club venue above 9 will not receive consent. - Applications seeking Ministerial discretion to increase the number of gaming machines at a club, as a result of clubs merging, will receive consent subject to the limits prescribed by the Gambling Act. - Meeting Council application and fee requirements. - Obtaining any necessary resources consents under the Wellington City District Plan or Resource Management Act.

-6 The review revealed that the original figure provided by Statistics New Zealand for the population of the Lambton gambling zone was incorrect.
+1 The review revealed that the original figure provided by Statistics New Zealand for the population of the Lambton gambling zone was incorrect.
 This means that the cap imposed on the Lambton gambling zone was inappropriate and should be '107' instead of the current '55'.
 This has had no impact, however, on the regulation of this gambling zone as the number of NCGM venues has been declining.
 In 2007, there was only one NCGM venue with a total of 9 machines.
 As of Dec 2009, there are no NCGM venues and no NCGM machines within this gambling zone.